exonum/exonum-doc/src/home/glossary.md

 The Exonum documentation uses some specific terms to describe key Exonum concepts.
 Here, these terms are condensed to a single page.

+!!! note
+    All terms here are defined with Exonum in mind.
+For example, [*Transaction*](#transaction) describes how transactions work
+    in Exonum; generally speaking, *transaction* may have a lot of other meanings (but they are not covered in this document).

 ## Auditor

 **Aka** auditing node